heavywatal/practice-py/README.md

     % git status
     % git push  # origin master
     ```
+    You may need to do `git reset --hard` and `git push --force` in some cases.

-1. Make a new branch for a task.
+1. Make a new branch for a task, and switch to it:
     ```sh
-    % git checkout -b issue-14-fitness
+    % git checkout -b issue-2-individual
     % git status
     ```

 1. Edit your local files.

-1. Commit the change to your issue branch:
+1. Commit the change to the task branch:
     ```sh
     % git status
     % git diff